Where are messages stored?

 What servers do messages get stored on?
+We take a look at a few competing protocols.

 Let’s analyze where things really get stored with different protocols and tools.